-I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French people (link in french) go on holiday without their children.
+I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French parents (link in french) go on holiday without their children.

 Anecdotally, I knew this was common from my own circle of French friends, but maybe that was just us?
 I didn’t think there was any shame in telling your friends that you are ditching the kids and going off for a few days (or more).
 It’s called a vacation.

-It’s okay, you love your kids, we all do, the little monsters.
-But just imagine how much more fun Disneyland Paris would be if you went without the kids.
+You love your kids, we all do, the little monsters.
+But just imagine how much more fun Disneyland Paris would be if you went without the kids!
 No whining, no height restrictions, and freedom to eat all the candy you want 😉

 Fine, maybe you have to take the kids to Disneyland, but that romantic spa weekend for two?
 All bets are off!
 But parental fears are universal.
 There is not some magic potion à la française that takes those fears away.
 So how do French parents work up the courage to take some time away for themselves?